FAQ - Faculty Reps

 How important are grades?

 Grades are less important than the leadership or public service record, but are still significant.
 The Foundation is much more interested in a student's transcript than his or her GPA.
 A challenging selection of coursework, even with a lower GPA, will be rated higher than a perfect GPA in less challenging courses.
 Additionally, the Foundation views a student's academic performance in light of the graduate school plan they propose.

 While most Truman applicants have outstanding academic credentials, an application with outstanding academics, but little public service or leadership, will not be successful.

 My candidate has limited government experience, is this a problem?

 That depends on the student's interests.
-While politics or policy touches most aspects of public service, students who plan careers removed from this sphere might be successful even without govenrment experience.
-Students who plan to run for elected office or plan careers on the Hill should have consumerate government experience in order to be successful.
+While politics or policy touches most aspects of public service, students who plan careers removed from this sphere might be successful even without government experience.
+Students who plan to run for elected office or plan careers on the Hill should have commensurate government experience in order to be successful.

 Is financial need a consideration?